Guide

 Cost-saving strategies include:

-• Rent equipment: Access expensive machinery without large capital investment.
+• Rent equipment: access expensive machinery without large capital investment.

-• Share services: Split costs for specialised expertise with partners.
+• Share services: split costs for specialised expertise with partners.

-• Buy in volume: Secure better pricing through combined purchasing power.
+• Buy in volume: secure better pricing through combined purchasing power.

 Enhance scalability and growth

 B2B partnerships help you scale efficiently by outsourcing specialised functions to businesses with more expertise.
+Instead of building every capability in-house, you can tap into a partner's resources and grow faster.
+Even home-based businesses can access enterprise-level services through the right B2B partnerships.

 Drive innovation and competitive advantage

 For example, SaaS companies release regular updates, so you always have the latest tools without investing large amounts upfront.
+Learn how your small business can compete with large retailers.

 Build stronger business relationships